1. Meet testing requirements for Blinn College – THEA or alternative (ACCUPLACER, COMPASS, or ASSET).

 3. Complete prerequisites and as many of the academic co-requisite courses as possible.
 Co-requisites are not required to apply but will result in a higher ranking score, if some/all are complete at time of application.
 Applicants must supply final grades to the ADN Office, only if taking courses elsewhere.

-4. Complete pre-admission TEAS V (Test of Essential Academic Skills) with an overall Academic Preparedness Level of Basic or above.
-Applicant is ineligible for admission if Academic Preparedness Level is Developmental.
+4. Complete pre-admission TEAS V (Test of Essential Academic Skills) with an overall Academic Preparedness Level of Proficient or above.
+Applicant is ineligible for admission if Academic Preparedness Level is Basic or Developmental.
 TEAS V must be completed prior to applying to ADN program and TEAS V score sheet must be included in ADN application packet.

 5. Must show proof of computer literacy by either a high school or college computer science course.
 This proof can be documented by transcript or by letter from employer describing recent work history with data processing and/or management.